Locs95/bootstrap/site/content/docs/5.1/layout/grid.md

 ## Grid options

-Bootstrap's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
-The six default grid tiers are as follow:
+Bootstrap's grid system can adapt across all foure default breakpoints, and any breakpoints you customize.
+The foure default grid tiers are as follow:

-- Extra small (xs)
+- phone (ph)
-- Small (sm)
+- tablet (tb)
-- Medium (md)
+- laptop (lp)
-- Large (lg)
+- desktop (dt)
-- Extra large (xl)
-- Extra extra large (xxl)

 As noted above, each of these breakpoints have their own container, unique class prefix, and modifiers.
 Here's how the grid changes across these breakpoints: